Here at the Sheffield City Region we’re working to create a transport system that’s fit for the 21st century.

 Click here to read the full plan.

-Dame Sarah Storey, Britain’s most successful female Paralympian, has been named Mayor Dan Jarvis’s Active Travel Commissioner.
+Dame Sarah Storey, Britain’s most successful female Paralympian, is Mayor Dan Jarvis’s Active Travel Commissioner.

-The World Champion cyclist and swimmer has won 14 Paralympic golds, first in swimming and now in cycling is set to take on a new challenge, leading the active travel agenda in the Sheffield City Region.
+The World Champion cyclist and swimmer has won 14 Paralympic golds is leading the active travel agenda in the Sheffield City Region.

-Ambitious proposals for the future of the Sheffield City Region’s transport network have been submitted to the government’s Transforming Cities Fund.
+Ambitious proposals for the future of the Sheffield City Region’s transport network were submitted to the government’s Transforming Cities Fund in November 2019.

-The bid, for up to £220m in funding, focuses on three large areas which could most benefit from significant improvements across rail, public transport and active travel schemes.
+The bid, for up to £220m in funding, focussed on three large areas which could most benefit from significant improvements across rail, public transport and active travel schemes.
+In March 2020, the Department for Transport confirmed that we had been successful in securing £166m through the Transforming Cities Fund.